Baking Soda Makes Browned Ground Beef Extra Tasty

 On top of a less soupy result, baking soda can also slow down the protein in meat from bonding “excessively” as it heats up and prevent a tough, chewy texture most people like to avoid.

-We can’t think of a better time to give this a try than with any meaty recipes you’re prepping for a Super Bowl spread.
-Whether you’re tossing browned beef in with queso or serving up bowls of chili, it’s a totally easy way to step up your cooking game!
+We can’t think of a better time to give this a try than with any hearty, meaty recipes you’re prepping during the winter months.
+Whether you’re tossing browned beef in with queso or serving up bowls of chili, it’s a totally easy way to step up your cooking game.